-“I first made his (Mr. Yates) acquaintance as a senior member of the drug frim of Yates & Dillon in Chillicothe and as a director of the Chillicothe Savings Association… our relations during the six years of our residence and association at Chillicothe were as they have always been (during the past 46 years) — very close along busienss, social and farternal and other lines of activity.
+“I first made his (Mr. Yates) acquaintance as a senior member of the drug frim of Yates & Dillon in Chillicothe and as a director of the Chillicothe Savings Association… our relations during the six years of our residence and association at Chillicothe were as they have always been (during the past 46 years) — very close along business, social and fraternal and other lines of activity.

 “In January, 1874, I had practically completed arrangements to remove to Milan and engage in the banking business at that place… Hearing of this contemplated removal, Mr. Yates induced me to abandon it and aid him in the organization of a bank at Gallatin.

-“As a result of this understanding, on March 4, 1874, we bought the banking business of (Mr. G.) Amstrong and (Mr.) Thompson and on the 20th of that same month organized the Farmers Exchange Bank with Mr. Yates as president and myself as cashier.”
+“As a result of this understanding, on March 4, 1874, we bought the banking business of (Mr. G.) Armstrong and (Mr.) Thompson and on the 20th of that same month organized the Farmers Exchange Bank with Mr. Yates as president and myself as cashier.”

-In 1881, the bank was the only bank in Gallatin and had paid in capital and retained profits of $14,000.
+In 1881, this bank was the only bank in Gallatin and had paid in capital and retained profits of $14,000.
 Deposits increased from under $40,000 to nearly $200,000 (roughly $5 million in today’s economy).
 New directors included Hadley Brown, Jacob Poage, William Ray, R.M.
 Barnett, R. Downing and the governor’s grandfather, Alexander Dockery Sr.

 In about 1888 the bank moved into a new building that it rented across Jackson Street to the south.
 The old office became the Stephens Farm Loan Company, with Tom Yates as president.